LazyLionLeo/PSToolKit/docs/README.template.md

 # Installation

 WireText is not offered in the VSCode market place yet.
-You can install it by do
+You can install it by downloading [this file](./wiretext-1.1.0.vsix) and installing it in VSCode by clicking `···` in the top-right of the *extensions* panel, and then